oVirt/ovirt-site/source/feature/pendingresourcemanager.html.md

 ### Contingency Plan

-No memory based scheduling will be available.
-There is no danger to the existing functionality if this is not accepted.
+Old pending resource tracking will be used.
+There is no danger to the existing functionality if this is not accepted, but affinity related rules (for example) might be violated during mass-starts or mass migrations.

 ### Release Notes